Food as Medicine

-Of the approximately 300,000 clients served annually by the Greater Cleveland Food Bank and our more than 940 partner programs in six counties, one third live with a family member living with diabetes and two thirds live in a household with a family member struggling with hypertension.
+Our Food as Medicine Initiative is intended to improve the health outcomes of our clients with food-related health challenges.
+Of the approximately 300,000 clients served annually by the Greater Cleveland Food Bank and our nearly 1,000 partner programs in six counties, one third live with a family member living with diabetes and two thirds live in a household with a family member struggling with hypertension.
 This program is a collaborative project that involves health care facilities such as hospitals, clinics, and Federally Qualified Health Centers.
-Through a combination of healthy produce distributions, targeted clinical care, nutrition education, and other community resources, the Food as Medicine program eliminates some of the key barriers to improved health and well being, such as a lack of access to healthy food.
+Through a combination of improved food access, education, targeted clinical care, and other community resources, the Food as Medicine program eliminates some of the key barriers to improved health and well-being, such as a lack of access to healthy food.

-- Food Prescriptions – The Produce Rx partnership begins with patient intake and screening at a hospital or health care facility.
-If clients screen positive for hunger, they can be referred to the Greater Cleveland Help Center, where SNAP applications can be completed over the phone and clients can be referred to free food resources in their neighborhoods or other services.
+- Food Prescriptions – The Food Rx partnership begins with screening patients for food insecurity at their health care facility.
+Patients who screen positive are then referred to the Greater Cleveland Food Bank Help Center, where they are directed to free local food resources, assisted in completing SNAP applications and referred to eligible resources.